rstacruz/vim-from-scratch/README.md

 <br>

-This guide will walk you through setting up a practical config that will work on both Vim and Neovim.
+This guide will walk you through setting up a practical config that will work on [Vim], [Neovim], [Macvim], and any other Vim implementation out there.

 #### Getting started